Skip to main content

 Because BPC 157 is not FDA approved, use should only occur under licensed medical supervision.

-BPC 157 Capsules: Convenience and Daily Use
+BPC-157 Capsules: Benefits, Absorption, and Daily Use

 Oral BPC 157 is typically available in capsule form.
 This method is convenient and easy to use, making it appealing for those who prefer to avoid needles.
 However, the main concern with oral delivery is bioavailability, or how much of the peptide is absorbed into the bloodstream after digestion.